Best Black Friday 2023 Green Deals: e-bikes, power stations, tools, more

 Amazon gets in on the savings, too

-Amazon is another major brand getting in on the Thanksgiving Week savings this year, joining the likes of Apple and Google with some notable first-party hardware offers.
-Ranging from all of its releases like the new Echo Dots to Fire TV streamers, Kindles, and more, everything below is at the best price of the year for Black Friday 2023.
+Amazon is another major brand getting in on the Thanksgiving Week savings this year, joining the likes of Apple, Google, and all of the best e-bike Black Friday deals we noted above.
+There are some notable first-party hardware offers ranging from all of its releases like the new Echo Dots to Fire TV streamers, Kindles, and more.
+Plus, everything below is at the best price of the year for Black Friday 2023.

 - Amazon has Black Friday prices today on entire catalog of Echo speakers from $17 (Reg. $40+)